Ireland says new thinking from UK needed for Brexit breakthrough

 “The current approach the British government are taking is not compatible with the solutions that we need,” Coveney told reporters.

-“Some of the ideas they published in their paper late in the summer hint toward finding solutions to those problems, but I don’t think they are comprehensive or credible ...
-We need more detail and we need to see some new thinking that is flexible and recognizes the unique challenges of the island of Ireland.”
+“Some of the ideas they published in their paper late in the summer hint towards finding solutions to those problems, but I don’t think they are comprehensive or credible ...
+We need more detail and we need to see some new thinking that is flexible and recognises the unique challenges of the island of Ireland.”

 He was referring to proposals in August when London said there should be no infrastructure or electronic surveillance on the 500-km (300-mile) border, with smaller firms exempted from any new customs processes and “trusted trader arrangements” put in place to reduce the burden for larger companies.